-When most people think of a headshot, they likely think it’s a close-up photo of someone’s face, cropped from around the upper chest to just above the head.
+When most people think of a headshot, they likely think it is a close-up photo of someone’s face, cropped from around the upper chest to just above the head.
 But a headshot, also known as a business portrait, can also be shot at wider distances and these can be referred to as a half (1/2), three-quarter (3/4), one-quarter (1/4), and a full body shot.
 But what do these look like?

 A 3/4 Headshot

-When getting a 3/4 headshot done, this is actually a 3/4 body shot.
+When getting a 3/4 headshot done, this is more like a 3/4 body shot.
 This photograph is commonly from around the mid-thigh to just above the head.
 However, it can also be from around the calf area up to above the head.

-For modeling, there isn’t a specific pose to capture for certain but, normally you’ll at least want to have in a portfolio a straight 3/4 shot with arms straight down to the side.
-Some modeling agencies ask for such a basic shot and this is why it’s good to have it.
+For modeling, there is not a specific pose to capture for certain but, normally you will at least want to have in a portfolio a straight 3/4 shot with arms straight down to the side.
+Some modeling agencies ask for such a basic shot and therefore it is good to have it.
 After this is captured, creativity in posing can take over.